daryl-cecile/darylcecile.net/notes_markdown/vercel-doc-journey.md

 After a nudge to give the APIs a second consideration, I thought '*Well surely the REST APIs would have matured a little by now*', and it did ...kind of.
 While the APIs looked a lot more stable with [different versions](https://vercel.com/docs/rest-api#introduction/api-basics/versioning) to avoid breaking changes, it still felt a little overwhelming; it felt like a lot of work had to be done on my part to figure out how things work and what the processes were.

+explore the APIs and see if I could fill the gaps using the Vercel docs

-I decided to delve into it a bit more, explore the APIs and see if I could fill the gaps using the Vercel docs.
-I immediately fell in love with the addition of the `interaface` and `type` definitions for responses!
+I decided to delve into it a bit more.
+I set up a [small project](https://github.com/daryl-cecile/next-deploy) locally to use as an attempt to create a wrapper around the REST APIs.
+Once I had all the dependencies in place to package my Typescript project, the journey through the docs began.
+Going into it, I only hoped the docs would be enough to fill the gaps; however, after looking through the endpoint documentation, I immediately fell in love with the addition of the `interaface` and `type` definitions for responses!
 It made the guesswork one-step less intense; and seeing as I was already using Typescript, it was mild case of copy-pasta 🍝.

 ![Sample response interface for the Aliases Endpoint](/images/vercel-docs-response-interface.png)

 Seeing the interface and type definitions were very much a welcome change, and I was elated by the state of the documentation; however, that feeling was quickly followed by a sense of defeat once I realised the doc itself was very much incomplete and in some case useless.
 For example,

+### WIP NOTES

 - unknown types in endpoint doc
     - didnt know what `File` was meant to be for createDeployment endpoint
     - had to dive into github codesearch (cs.github.com) to find usages of that endpoint
 - incorrect expected types
-- acknowledge some of these might have cropped up in changelogs but as far as the docs went as a go-to for usage-knowledge it was a deadend
+- acknowledge some of these might have cropped up in changelogs but as far as the docs went as a go-to for usage-knowledge it was a dead end
+- why i did all of this -> Campus -> Learners deploy
+  - Details of the journey for this
+  - Outcome so far
+  - Point out repo where this is again